 I returned to UCSC as conducting and theory faculty from the fall of 2000 through the spring of 2002.
 During this time, I directed the choir at Saint Ignatius Church of San Francisco, a semi-professional ensemble of one of San Francisco’s most famous churches.

 I began teaching in the Performing Arts and Social Justice Department at the University of San Francisco in 2001, where I established the first classical choral ensemble in many years at USF.
 In addition to my work with choirs work at USF, I teach private voice and several academic courses, including Orchestra, Conducting, Advanced Musicianship, Theory I (for music majors), Fundamentals of Music Theory, and Music Appreciation.
 I was awarded the Distinguished Adjunct Teacher Award in 2012.
-The USF Classical Choral Ensembles are committed to social justice work, and their programs have included a collaboration with the members of a music course in a high security prison and a performance focused on aging and Alzheimers with collaboration with community organizations focussed on those issues.
+The USF Classical Choral Ensembles are committed to social justice work, and their programs have included a collaboration with the members of a music course in a high-security prison and a performance focused on aging and Alzheimer's with collaboration with community organizations focused on those issues.

 I accepted the position of Conductor and Artistic Director of Sacred and Profane Chamber Chorus in 2004.
-Formed in 1973, Sacred and Profane is an advanced amateur choir of singers who enthusiastic about singing a wide range of high quality choral repertoire.
+Formed in 1973, Sacred and Profane is an advanced amateur choir of singers who enthusiastic about singing a wide range of high-quality choral repertoire.
 We have sung several premieres and have championed the music of Karin Rehnqvist, among others.